associatedpress/harvester/README.md

 listed at the end).

 * `bool` - a boolean flag that renders as a checkbox.
-This column type does not support any specific options.
-Example:
+This column type does not support any specific options. **Note that a `bool` field is a true, binary boolean.
+If you need a nullable boolean you should use a `select` field with the three options you need ("true", "false", and "null").** Example:

   | column | Retiring | bool |
   |:-------|:---------|:-----|